-1) highly soluble in aqueous environment, the affect of non-specific binding is small.
+1) highly soluble in an aqueous environment, the effect of non-specific binding is small.
 The isoelectric points of various phycobiliproteins are in the range of pH 4.7 ~ 5.3, in the conditions of physiological pH value, phycobiliprotein and the cell surface is negatively charged, and its non-specific binding is less.

 2) The fluorescence emitted will not be spontaneously quenched by other biological substances.

-3) The absorbance and fluorescence quantum yield of phycobiliprotein are high, and it is independent of the environment pH value, which is beneficial to improve the sensitivity.
+3) The absorbance and fluorescence quantum yield of phycobiliprotein is high, and it is independent of the environment pH value, which is beneficial to improve the sensitivity.

-5) Phycobiliprotein is easy to bind with other molecules, forming a variety of cross-linking bodies can be excited by a single excitation light in the visible region, emitting different colors of fluorescence.
-They can be used as two-color, three-color and other multi-color markers, respectively marked different monoclonal antibody, and can achieve simultaneous determination of multiple components.
+5) Phycobiliprotein is easy to bind with other molecules, forming a variety of cross-linking bodies that can be excited by single excitation light in the visible region, emitting different colors of fluorescence.
+They can be used as two-color, three-color, and other multi-color markers respectively marked different monoclonal antibody, and can achieve simultaneous determination of multiple components.
 The absorption spectrum and fluorescence spectrum of phycobiliprotein are almost constant in the range of pH 4-11, and the absorption spectrum and fluorescence spectrum will not be changed when combined with the monoclonal antibody.